hkupty/hkupty.github.io/_posts/2016-03-13-Ditching-TMUX.md

 Now, from inside neovim I can type `t path/to/some/file` to open it on another tab or replace `t` with `h` to open horizontally (or `v` for vertically) on the same tab I'm now.

-Another plugin that helped my deeply was [neoterm][neoterm].
+Another plugin that helped me deeply was [neoterm][neoterm].
 I mapped `<C-b>q` to be my quick terminal and I can open the same instance on every screen.
 It just wraps neovim terminal in an easy and reusable way.

 //TODO
 ------